magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 installed in the local `maven` repository of our machine.
 The accomplishment of this assignment is very easy.

-First, delete the installed `valip` form the local `maven` repository
+First, delete the installed `valip` from the local `maven` repository

 ```bash
 rm -rf ~/.m2/repository/org/clojars/<your_github_name/valip